 - The Wall Street Journal: “A punchy, prolific blog that chronicles America’s often dysfunctional health care system through the prism of a primary care provider.”

 - The New York Times: “A highly coveted publishing place for doctors and patients.”

 - CNN named @KevinMD as one of its five recommended health care Twitter feeds.

 - Klout named KevinMD.com the web’s top social media influencer in health care and medicine.

-Welcome to social media’s leading physician voice.
+Thank you for visiting KevinMD.com, social media’s leading physician voice.

-About Kevin Pho, MD
+About Kevin Pho, MD, founder and editor

 Kevin is a practicing, board-certified internal medicine physician, a national media commentator, co-author of the book, Establishing, Managing, and Protecting Your Online Reputation: A Social Media Guide for Physicians and Medical Practices, and an acclaimed keynote speaker.